Becoming

 A slide deck with Avatar character as background with the title "Design Another Day"

-Two weeks ago, Marc Morisseau—former Duderstadt Center trainee and now an Academy Award–winning visual effects producer for Hollywood films and AAA games—joined Professor Melissa Gross’s Kinesiology class for a virtual guest lecture.
+In early February, Marc Morisseau—former Duderstadt Center trainee and now an Academy Award–winning visual effects producer for Hollywood films and AAA games—joined Professor Melissa Gross’s Kinesiology class for a virtual guest lecture.
 During the talk, Marc reflected on his early passion for animation and motion capture, developed through training with

 Award-Winning M.I.D.E.N Project Featured at Stamps Gallery